itsapi/web-design/README.md

 > Hello, I'm very sorry for not getting back to you, I had some stuff to get
 > done, but I'm ready to get back to work on your site now.
 At this point is
 > there anything else you want me to implement other than the CMS?
 > Oliver

+C:
+> No problem, I figured you got pretty tied up with your other projects/
+> school.
+Aside from adding the FAQs tab, I don't have any other notes.
+So as
+> you said, that just leaves the CMS.
+A question for you, going forward, would
+> you like to stay involved with our little company?
+Or do you need to get
+> back to your other projects?
+> Thanks again for all of your help.

+M:
+> Hello,
+> Ok, I've nearly got the CMS sorted, I'm using GetSimple CMS with an add on
+> so I can add the columns.
+I can't remember if you said you wanted the image
+> slider?
+Do you want it on all pages, just the home page or not at all?
+> I would be happy to stay involved if you want me, do you mean continuing to
+> build upon your website?
+If so I would be happy to have something to
+> continue working on.
+> Oliver

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *